Angela Correll: Awards

 Grounded, became an Amazon bestseller in 2014 in various categories of inspirational fiction.
-Groundedthe audiobook, was a finalist for the Audie Award in Inspirational Fiction for 2015, and was nominated for Best Voiceover by the Society For Voice Arts and Sciences in the category of Audiobook Narration – Inspirational/Faith-Based Fiction.
+Grounded, the audiobook, was a finalist for the Audie Award in Inspirational Fiction for 2015, and was nominated for Best Voiceover by the Society For Voice Arts and Sciences in the category of Audiobook Narration – Inspirational/Faith-Based Fiction.

-Granted, was awarded the silver medal in Religious Fiction in the 2019 Independent Publisher Book Awards.
+Granted was awarded the silver medal in Religious Fiction in the 2019 Independent Publisher Book Awards.

 Preservation Kentucky, Bruckheimer Award for Historic Preservation in a Rural Community, 2013.